-The center also services as an advocate and voice for children in Genesee County to ensure children have their basic needs.
+The center also services as an advocate and voice for children in Genesee & Shiawassee Counties to ensure children have their basic needs.

 Genesee County recognized the need to have a Child Advocacy Center for children who were alleged victims of child abuse or neglect.
 In 2003, with funding from the Ruth Mott Foundation the Child Advocacy Center of Genesee County was formed.

 In 2010, the Robert E. Weiss Advocacy Center for Youth and Children (commonly known as Weiss Child Advocacy Center) was born through the merger of two well-established and highly respected child welfare agencies in Genesee County: the Consortium on Child Abuse and Neglect (C/CAN), and the Child Advocacy Center (CAC).
 C/CAN was established in 1974 to advocate against child abuse and neglect.
 C/CAN has established a variety of education and prevention programs for Genesee County to help change the child welfare system and prevent abuse.
-This merger brought direct services and preventions for child abuse and neglect under one roof.
+This merger brought direct services and prevention for child abuse and neglect under one roof.
 As of 2018, Weiss Child Advocacy Center merged also with Priority Children to form Voices for Children Advocacy Center.